Inflectra/spira-documentation/docs/TaraVault-User-Manual/Using-Subversion.md

-Underneath the file details are tabs that show a preview of the file (with syntax highlighting), a list of all the revisions that this file belongs in, or was committed to, who performed the commit, and the log message for the commit, and a tab that shows any artifact associations.
+Underneath the file details are tabs that show a preview of the file (with syntax highlighting), a list of all the commits that this file belongs in, or was committed to, who performed the commit, and the log message for the commit, and a tab that shows any artifact associations.
-Throughout SpiraTeam, revisions are indicated by the
+Throughout SpiraTeam, commits are indicated by the
 ![Revision](img/Using_Subversion_42.png)